What is a financial product?

 Let's leave, for the time being, these momentous topics and return to the description of selected financial products.

 For instance, when the price of oil reached $140 in 2008, Air France found "futures" investors willing to sell it kerozen at some future dates at $200 per barrel.
 Air France entered into large such contracts.
 They were intended to cover the company against possibly even higher prices in the future.
-Unfortunately, prices subsequently went down, and for a while Air France paid its kerozen very dearly.
+Unfortunately, prices subsequently plummeted, and for a while Air France paid its kerozen very dearly.

 Today (February 15th, 2011) Google stocks trade for $628.